yuluyan/LuyanSite/content/posts/hugo-tutorial-2/index.md

 {{< /highlight >}}

 ## Display the commit id on the page (optional)
-You may have noticed that in the script, I saved the commit id as a text file {{< mmaf "commit_id.txt" false >}} on the server.
+You may have noticed that in the script, I saved the commit id as a text file {{< f "commit_id.txt" >}} on the server.
 This allows Hugo to display the id on the webpage as a nice little detail :) You can scroll to the bottom of this page and see the result.

 This is very easy with Hugo template.
-First you should add to your {{< mmaf "config.toml" false >}} file the address of github
+First you should add to your {{< f "config.toml" >}} file the address of github
 {{< highlight toml >}}
 [params]
   ...
   githubRepo = "https://github.com/username/YourSite"
 {{< /highlight >}}

-Assume you have a footer template {{< mmaf "footer.html" false >}}.
+Assume you have a footer template {{< f "footer.html" >}}.
 Add the following HTML will enable Hugo to read the commit id from the text file and show it on the page.
 {{< highlight html "hl_lines=3-9" >}}
 <div class="footer wrapper">
   ...